Kohl1998/password-generator/README.md

 During the process I learnt that I still have so much to improve including my logical thinking when trackling a problem.

-One thing to mention is that the project is not completed; I just wanted to update the README to give other developers context on the project.

 ## Installation

 I setup a remote repo on Github to work from, which I then cloned to my local repository so I can have the two in sync.